aubreyrjones/lemon-py/README.md

 a parser generator is, this is maybe not something you need.

-lemon-py provides functions that compile a EBNF grammar and a lexer definition into a standalone native module for Python 3.x or C++ (with a little work).
+lemon-py provides functions that compile a EBNF grammar and a lexer definition into a standalone native module for Python 3.x or (with a little work) C++ .
 The resulting lexer+parser is implemented entirely in native code, and has no external dependencies (including on this project or any Python code) and is suitable for use as a submodule in other projects.
 You can just `import` it and run `parse()`.